Hadar-projects/FileBox.com/README.md

-File-Box is a website where you can store files and folders you don't need right now.
-If you have an old folder or file that you can't find on your computer, you can download it again from the website.
-It’s currently in beta and will be updated with improvements to make it more efficient and user-friendly.
+fileBox is a website where you can save files you don't need or website projects and delete them from your computer.
+Why do I need it?
+Because if you need the files or projects you deleted from your computer in the future, you can download them on the website.